-The course can be taken for three Indiana University credits as part of the Online Data Science Program, as part of the Information and Library Science M.S. program, and as part of the online Data Science M.S.
-Program offered by the School of Informatics and Computing.
-Students seeking enrollment information should contact the data science program at 812-856-5953 or firstname.lastname@example.org.
+The course may be taken at Indiana University for three graduate credits as part of the Online Data Science Program, as part of the Information and Library Science M.S. program, and as part of the online Data Science M.S.
+Program offered by the School of Informatics, Computing, and Engineering.
+Students seeking enrollment information should contact the Office of Online Education at 812-856-5953 or firstname.lastname@example.org.

 Most computers running either Linux, Windows NT, 2000, Vista, 7, or Mac OSX 10.4 or later will work fine.
 The system requirements for the three programs (Sci2, Gephi, and Inkscape) used in this course varies.
 However, computers with a 1GHz processor and at least 256MB of RAM should suffice, but faster machines with more memory will run the programs more smoothly.